tawhidnazari57/polygon-docs/docs/pos/get-started/matic-to-pol.md

     MATIC stakers don't need to take any action to upgrade from MATIC to POL.

+!!! tip "Covering gas costs"

+    Ensure your wallet has a small amount of ETH to cover gas fees for this operation.
+Approximately *$5 worth of ETH* should suffice, as this action doesn't require substantial gas.

 If your MATIC tokens are on Ethereum, you can use [Polygon Portal's migration interface](https://portal.polygon.technology/pol-upgrade) to migrate your MATIC tokens to POL.
 The process is as follows:

 1. Navigate to Polygon Portal's migration interface: https://portal.polygon.technology/pol-upgrade